Rennanxp2/Android_Exercices_done/repository content.md

 # Mobile_Android_Java

-Some exercises made for the android mobile device.
+simple exercises to start programming and understand the logic behind mobile programming.